Mal Blum: Career

 It’s punk in spirit, but the production is rich and warm, wrapping the power chords and solos in a sunny, welcoming fuzz.
 At their best, as on the jangly opener “Things Still Left to Say,” they sound like The Buzzcocks, if The Buzzcocks opted for compassion instead of bile.

-On Oct 20, 2020 Blum announced a new single to be released on Saddle Creek Records as part of the label's 7 inch series.
+On October 20, 2020 Blum announced a new single to be released on Saddle Creek Records as part of the label's 7 inch series.

 In August 2020, Mal Blum was tapped to write music for Season 2 of Netflix's Trinkets television show.
 They wrote the song "Passenger Seat" to be used in a recurring story arc for the character Elodie.

 Blum signed a publishing deal with Terrorbird Media seemingly during this same time period and began contributing music to other TV and film projects.
-Upon co-writing with other artists on the roster, he forged a connection with Kyle Andrews and together the two worked remotely during the pandemic on a collection of 6 songs that would ultimately become the EP "Ain't it Nice".
+Upon co-writing with other artists on the roster, they forged a connection with Kyle Andrews and together the two worked remotely during the pandemic on a collection of 6 songs that would ultimately become the EP "Ain't it Nice".

 On April 15, 2022 Mal Blum released "Ain't it Nice" which critics described musically as "a bridge between indie rock and Americana".

 Thematically, writer Mel Woods described the EP as a dust-covered collection of tracks that wouldn’t sound out of place in a wayward diner off the side of the highway.
 Drawing inspiration from John Prine, Bruce Springsteen and others, Blum has crafted a record steeped in pandemic loneliness and the messiness of queer and trans masculinity.

-On February 11, 2023 Blum announced plans to record a new full length album with producer Jessica Boudreaux of the band Summer Cannibals.
+On February 11, 2023 Blum announced plans to record a new full-length album with producer Jessica Boudreaux of the band Summer Cannibals.

 On April 30, 2025, Blum announced new Album The Villain to be released in July of 2025.
-Blum stated that the album was about their trans-masculine identity.